wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

    Both figures are in line with completion rates and learner demographics for other MOOCs, but are no less disappointing because of that.

-The biggest take-away from this round, though, was the need come up with a scalable, sustainable model.
+The biggest take-away from this round was the need come up with a scalable, sustainable model.
 One instructor simply can't reach enough people, and cobbling together funding from half a dozen different sources every twelve to eighteen months